 - Click on “Chart Template Library”

 - Click on the template and “Add” to your library

 They look like this:

-And offer a spot for clients to physically and initial the consent in your presence.
+They also offer a spot for clients to physically initial the consent in your presence.

 A note that if you’re loading up the chart entry and then giving your client access to your device to complete the form, it’s best to enable “Privacy” mode so that all patient names on the day sheet are blurred out.
-You can do this by clicking Shift+P on the keyboard or using the drop down under you name at the top right corner of your screen.
+You can do this by clicking Shift+P on the keyboard or using the drop-down under your name at the top right corner of your screen.

 OPTION TWO: Hard Copy Version

 One of the other tips we recommend if you’re more interested in working with a paper form, is to create the consent on a regular paper form and then laminating it on hard card stock (you can get this printed and laminated at most business supply, including Staples).